Perry Cox: Character profile

-Cox is a sarcastic, cynical, misanthrope and has a quick, cruel wit, normally expressed through frequent and sometimes incredibly long rants.
+Cox is a sarcastic, cynical misanthrope who has a quick wit normally expressed through frequent and sometimes very long rants.
 These rants were often handed to McGinley the night before, or on the day of recording.
-At the beginning of the series, he is the chief attending physician at Sacred Heart Hospital; he is later promoted to residency director and, by the eighth season, to chief of medicine.
+At the beginning of the series, he is an attending physician at Sacred Heart Hospital; he is later promoted to residency director and, by the eighth season, to chief of medicine.
 In the ninth and final season, he becomes a professor when Sacred Heart is turned into a medical school.
-He is the superior and unwilling mentor of the series' protagonist, John "J.D."
+He is the superior of and unwilling mentor to the series' protagonist, John "J.D."
 Dorian (Zach Braff).
 He has a "married but not married" relationship with his equally acerbic ex-wife, Jordan Sullivan (Christa Miller), with whom he has a son, Jack, and a daughter, Jennifer Dylan.
-He treats virtually everyone in the hospital with derision, especially his longtime nemesis, Chief of Medicine Bob Kelso (Ken Jenkins).
+He treats virtually everyone in the hospital with derision, especially his longtime nemesis, chief of medicine Bob Kelso (Ken Jenkins).

-Cox is athletic, often found playing basketball in the hospital's parking lot with younger employees.
-In "My Friend the Doctor", he shows off by slam-dunking a basketball, but injures his back when he lands, a reminder that he is middle-aged.
-Out of vanity, he tries to hide his injury.
-He is also extremely narcissistic and egocentric; when named by a magazine as the best doctor in the city, he lines up every staff member beneath him, and his ex-wife, to consecutively praise him, or risk a physical reprisal from the Janitor (Neil Flynn).
+Cox is athletic, often playing basketball in the hospital's parking lot with younger employees.
+In "My Friend the Doctor", he slam dunks a basketball to show off, but injures his back when he lands.
+Out of vanity, he tries to hide the injury.
+He is extremely narcissistic and egocentric; when named by a magazine as the best doctor in the city, he lines up every staff member beneath him, as well as his ex-wife, to praise him or risk a physical reprisal from the Janitor (Neil Flynn).

-Ironically, while he goes out of his way to distance himself from others, Cox often gets mixed up in the lives of both his patients and those around him.
-This personal involvement often manifests in destructive ways, with Cox either internalizing his feelings or externalizing them by targeting those around him.
-Despite this, he has intervened in some situations, with no expectation of personal gain and often to his own detriment, to help others.
-A notable example is when he punches Kelso in the face in front of the entire staff when Kelso berates Elliot Reid (Sarah Chalke).
+While he goes out of his way to distance himself from others, Cox often gets mixed up in the lives of both his patients and those around him.
+This personal involvement often manifests in destructive ways, with Cox externalizing his feelings to those around him.
+Despite this, he has intervened in some situations to help others with no expectation of personal gain and often to his own detriment, like when he punches Kelso in the face in front of the entire staff when Kelso berates Elliot Reid (Sarah Chalke).

-According to McGinley in the Season 1 DVD bonus features, Cox's habit of often touching his nose is a homage to Paul Newman's character in The Sting, although Cox also uses it as a sign of irritation on occasion, rather than just a sign signifying "it's going to be OK", as it was used in the film.
+According to McGinley in the Season 1 DVD bonus features, Cox's habit of touching his nose is a homage to Paul Newman's character in The Sting, although Cox also uses it as a sign of irritation on occasion, rather than just signifying "it's going to be OK", as in the film.
 Dr. Cox has also been compared to Gregory House.
 This is further explored in "My House", during which Cox acquires a temporary limp.
-At the end of the episode, through a series of circumstances, Cox walks into the room where the other characters are sitting and in a very House-esque way, gives them the answers to everything they have been trying to figure out through the whole episode.
+At the end of the episode, Cox walks into the room where the other characters are and gives them the answers to everything they have been trying to figure out throughout the episode, in a way reminiscent of House.